alakajam-team/alakajam/articles/alakajam-competition-rules.md

 * **Tools:** All software is allowed without restriction.
 It is recommended though that your game engine supports targetting either HTML5, Windows or Linux, to make sure most contestants can play it.
 * **Code reuse:** You are allowed to use/reuse any outside library or personal code made prior to the event, or code bits found from sources like StackOverflow or blogs.
 You can also prepare your project by initializing the sources in advance.
 However, you cannot work on a game you started before the event.
-* **Graphical asset reuse:** You must make all your graphical assets during the event.
-Creative use of existing assets ("derivative work") is acceptable, as long as you list the original assets in your entry page, for the raters to appreciate.
+* **Graphical asset reuse:** You must make all your graphical assets during the event, even if you opt-out of the graphics category.
+Derivative work of existing assets (ie. you used some existing assets but significantly transformed them) is acceptable, as long as you list the original assets in your game page for the raters to appreciate.
 You are also *allowed* to use:
     * Third-party fonts and brushes ;
     * Procedurally generated assets ;
     * Your engine's default appearance for UI elements ;
     * Pre-made game author & engine splash screens.
-* **Audio asset reuse:** You must make all your audio assets during the event.
-However, you are *allowed* to use:
+* **Audio asset reuse:** You must make your audio assets during the event, even if you opt-out of the graphics category.
+However:
-    * Any existing sounds for SFX or as *short* samples for music, including drums and other sampled instruments (reusing full music tracks is not allowed);
+    * You can reuse existing sounds for SFX.
+You can also reuse *short* samples for music (including drums and other sampled instruments), but reusing whole music tracks is not allowed ;
-    * Assets created from sound generation or speech synthesis tools.
+    * You can create assets from sound generation or speech synthesis tools.
 * **Post-jam changes:** From the minute the jam ends, you are not allowed to add any features, assets or contents to your game.
 While you're supposed to have properly tested your game, stuff happens, so we do allow to:
     * Package or improve the packaging of your game ;
     * Port your game to other platforms ;